-Our Audit and Finance Committee consists of Jonathan Peacock, Juan Andres, Rakesh Sachdev and Michael Severino, with Jonathan Peacock serving as chair.
-Mr. Sachdev will cease to be a member of our Board and our Audit and Finance Committee effective at the conclusion of the 2021 Annual Meeting.
+Our Audit and Finance Committee consists of Joseph Massaro, Juan Andres, Lan Kang, Mala Murthy, and Michael Severino, with Joseph Massaro serving as chair.
 Our Audit and Finance Committee is responsible for, among other things:

-- selecting and hiring our independent auditors, and approving the audit and non-audit services to be performed by our independent auditors; - assisting the Board of Directors in evaluating the qualifications, performance and independence of our independent auditors; - assisting the Board of Directors in monitoring the quality and integrity of our financial statements and our accounting and financial reporting; - reviewing the adequacy and effectiveness of our internal control over financial reporting processes; - reviewing with management and our independent auditors our annual and quarterly financial statements; - establishing procedures for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters and the confidential, anonymous submission by our employees of concerns regarding questionable accounting or auditing matters; - preparing the audit committee report that the Securities and Exchange Commission (the "SEC") requires in our annual proxy statement; and - reviewing related-party transactions.
+- · selecting and hiring our independent auditors, and approving the audit and non-audit services to be performed by our independent auditors; - · assisting the Board of Directors in evaluating the qualifications, performance and independence of our independent auditors; - · assisting the Board of Directors in monitoring the quality and integrity of our financial statements and our accounting and financial reporting; - reviewing the adequacy and effectiveness of our internal control over financial reporting processes; - reviewing with management and our independent auditors our annual and guarterly financial statements; - establishing procedures for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters and the confidential, anonymous submission by our employees of concerns regarding questionable accounting or auditing matters;

+- · overseeing the Company's internal audit function; - preparing the audit committee report that the Securities and Exchange Commission (the "SEC") requires in our annual proxy statement; and - · reviewing related-party transactions.

-All members of the audit and finance committee have been determined to be "independent," consistent with our audit and finance committee charter, Corporate Governance Guidelines, SEC rules and the NYSE listing standards applicable to boards of directors in general and Audit and Finance Committees in particular.
+All members of the Audit and Finance Committee have been determined to be "independent," consistent with our audit and finance committee charter, Corporate Governance Guidelines, SEC rules and the NYSE listing standards applicable to boards of directors in general and Audit and Finance Committees in particular.
 The Board has also determined that each of the members of the audit and finance committee is "financially literate" within the meaning of the listing standards of the NYSE.
 In addition, the Board has determined that each of Messrs.
-Peacock, Sachdev and Severino qualifies as an "audit committee financial expert", as defined by applicable SEC regulations.
+Massaro and Severino and Ms. Murthy qualifies as an "audit committee financial expert", as defined by applicable SEC regulations.
 No committee member currently sits on more than two other public company audit committees.